 When you inquire about New Mexico they can’t help but beam proudly.
 They speak ABQ (short for Albuquerque) better than any travel agent or written narrative.
 Several mornings are spent jotting down their suggestions and stories.
 Others feel the same way because many of their guests are returning customers.

 After you’re done swilling Champagne be sure to ‘hop’ to the many popular microbreweries in ABQ, some that have recently opened in 2012 – the newest being the Broken Bottle Brewery.
 And just because its beer doesn’t mean a red chile combination doesn’t qualify.

 The Broken Bottle Brewery offers the Anomole Stout with just that along with cinnamon and cocoa.
-This is not just a novelty for tourists, chile cerveza has been consumed by the New Mexican capita for years.
-The color of the chile; red, green or yellow defines the heat intensity so be sure to ask your bartender how much fire and flavor your tongue can withstand.
+This is not just a novelty for tourists, chile Cerveza has been consumed by the New Mexican capital for years.
+The color of the chile; red, green, or yellow defines the heat intensity so be sure to ask your bartender how much fire and flavor your tongue can withstand.

 20 First Plaza NW, Suite 601 Albuquerque, NM 87102 1-800-284-2282

 30 Tramway Road NE

 PETROGLYPH NATIONAL MONUMENT NATIONAL STATE PARK

 6001 Unser Blvd, NW

 BOTTGER MANSION OF OLD TOWN BED AND BREAKFAST